meaniebeanie22/meaniebeanie22.github.io/chapters/how-i-began-my-sea-adventure.md

-in consultation; and when they had talked to their hearts’ content, it being then a little past noon, the doctor took up his hat and pistols, girt on a cutlass, put the chart in his pocket, and with a musket over his shoulder crossed the palisade on the north side and set off briskly through the trees.
+in consultation; and when they had talked to their hearts’ content, it being then a little past noon, the doctor took up his hat and pistols, girt on a cutlass, put the chart in his pocket, and with a musket over his shoulder crossed the [:palisade](https://en.wikipedia.org/wiki/palisade) on the north side and set off briskly through the trees.

 Gray and I were sitting together at the far end of the block house, to